fpgdubost/bstrap/README.md

 You invented a new **super cool method**.

-You are **not sure that is significantly better** than your baseline.
+You are **not sure that it is significantly better** than your baseline.

 You don't have 3000 GPUs to rerun your experiment and check it out.